grpc/proposal/A101-SNI-setting-and-SNI-SAN-validation.md

    ii.
 Else, if `UpstreamTlsContext.sni` specifies the SNI to use, then it will be used.

    iii.
 Else, no SNI will be set for the Tls handshake.
+An empty string for SNI value will be treated as SNI not specified.

 [UTC]: https://github.com/envoyproxy/envoy/blob/ee2bab9e40e7d7649cc88c5e1098c74e0c79501d/api/envoy/extensions/transport_sockets/tls/v3/tls.proto#L29
 [A81-hostname]: A81-xds-authority-rewriting.md#xds-resource-validation

-2. Server SAN validation against SNI used: If `auto_sni_san_validation` is true in the [UpstreamTlsContext][UTC] gRPC client will perform matching for a SAN against the SNI used for the handshake.
+2. Server SAN validation against SNI used: If `auto_sni_san_validation` is true in the [UpstreamTlsContext][UTC] gRPC client will perform matching for a SAN against the SNI used for the handshake if any.
+If `auto_sni_san_validation` is true but no SNI was sent, then validation will use any SAN matchers specified in the validation context instead.
 While `XdsChannelCredentials` without `auto_sni_san_validation` performs matching using any of DNS / URI / IPA SAN matchers specified in the validation context, when `auto_sni_san_validation` is set, validation will be performed using exact DNS matcher.

 ### Related Proposals: